GMLC-TDC/HELICS/docs/apps/Player.md

 }
 ```

-some configuration can also be done through JSON through elements of "stop","local","separator","timeunits"
+some configuration can also be done through JSON through elements of "stop","local","separator","time_units"
 and file elements can be used to load up additional files